ncosd/food-pantry-app/README.md

 # Food Pantry App
 Web application for Food Pantries.

-The Food Pantry application is designed to:
+The Food Pantry application is designed to some of the things below.
+The full roadmap is at the link below:

-* [x] Customers and Volunteers can register with the application
+* [X] Customers and Volunteers can register with the application
-* [ ] Customers can apply to be on the delivery list
+* [X] Customers can apply to be on the delivery list
 * [ ] Volunteers can apply for specific days/hours they would like to volunteer
-* [ ] Admins can maintain hours the pantry is open/available
 * [ ] Admins can maintain the list of volunteers that will attend on specific dates
+* [ ] Admins can maintain the list of deliveries that will be made on delivery days
 * [ ] Admins can maintain an inventory of what is available and amounts of items.

 ## Project Roadmap